bennollweather-wapo/weather-graphics/README.md

 ## Script descriptions

 **temp_extremes**: Computes the maximum and minimum temperatures across the United States over the next 15 days and plots them.
-Useful for visualizing temperature extremes (e.g., polar vortex and heat waves)
+Useful for visualizing temperature extremes (e.g., polar vortex and heat waves).

 **precip**: Plots five and fifteen day rainfall.
-Useful for visualizing how much rain (or snow) may fall.
+Useful for visualizing how much rain or snow may fall.

 **jet**: Computes jet stream winds and plots them.
 Useful for visualizing winds in the upper atmosphere, which fuels storms.